OkeyChiezey/Donation-Ecosystem-Analysis/README.md

 **A Data Engineering & Strategic Analytics Framework**

-> **The Mission:** Transforming 1,900+ rows of raw, unstructured donation data into a high-performance executive dashboard to drive donor retention and campaign ROI.
+> **The Mission:** Transforming 1,900+ rows of raw, unstructured donation data into an executive dashboard to drive donor retention and campaign ROI.

 ---